stanmoriasi/employee-tracker-using-nodejs/README.md

 # employee-tracker-using-nodejs

 ## Description
-  This project is used to help any developer a generate professional README.md file
+  This project is used to perform basic operations on an employee database.
+The project utilizes Postgres database on the backend, and Inquirer package for generating user prompts on a command line interface.

   ## Video Demo